 FINRA Audit Checklist

-The FINRA Audit Checklist below can help you understand the best ways to stay complaint and vigilant so you’re prepared for regulatory audits from FINRA:
+The FINRA Audit Checklist below can help you understand the best practices and ways to stay compliant and vigilant so you’re prepared for regulatory audits from FINRA:

 Uphold Transparent and Effective Supervisory Control

 All firms should have clear, firm, and transparent supervisory controls in place to make sure there is a balance of power, no funds are inappropriately diverted, and no numbers are falsely represented.
 This is a system that should be tested frequently.
 The details of when the test is taking place and who will be performing it must be reported to FINRA in advance so they are aware of what is taking place.